georgia-tech-db/evadb/docs/source/contribute/new_command.rst

    .. code:: python

       # May need to convert the statement into another data type.
-      # The new data type is usable for excuting command.
+      # The new data type is usable for executing command.
       # For example, column_list -> column_metadata_list

       def visit_create(self, statement: AbstractStatement):